History of workplace health and Safety

 A continued increase in acts and reforms 1880-1973

-Health and safety continued to flourish, with a number of acts and reforms improving upon health and safety regulation across the country.
-Employers were required to provide safeguarding for machinery, the legal working age was gradually raised, and more and more inspectors were appointed across industries.
+In light of increased industrialisation, and accelerated by two world wars, health and safety legislation continued to flourish, with several Acts and reforms improving upon health and safety regulation across the country.
+Employers were required to provide safeguarding for machinery, the legal working age was gradually raised, and more inspectors were appointed across industries.

-1878 even saw the first safeguarding put in place for those working in the Agriculture industry, in regards to equipment, machinery and poisonous substances
+1878 also saw the first safeguarding put in place for those working in the agriculture industry, regarding equipment, machinery, and poisonous substances

 Health and Safety at Work Act 1974